systemsNinja/homeassistant-blueprints/README.md

-Some of these blueprints came from me, while others were adapted or adjusted from other peopls work.
+Some of these blueprints came from me, while others were adapted or adjusted from other people's work.
 They took quite a bit of time to perfect and test.
 I’ve been running them for a few weeks now and everything seems to work reliably.

 All of these blueprints are configurable in some regard — whether it’s choosing the icon, color, update frequency, sensors, etc.